rajeshrinet/pystokes/README.md

 ```

 ### Testing
-Short test of initialisation and running
+Short test of installation and running

 ```bash
 >> make test